Carl Perkins: Legacy

 Perkins wrote his autobiography, Go, Cat, Go, published in 1996, in collaboration with music writer David McGee in 1996.
 Plans for a biographical film were announced by Santa Monica-based production company Fastlane Entertainment; it was slated for release in 2009.

 In 2004, Rolling Stone ranked Perkins number 99 on its list of the 100 Greatest Artists of All Time.

 The National Recording Preservation Board included his version of "Blue Suede Shoes" in its National Recording Registry of the Library of Congress in 2006.

 The Perkins family still owns his songs.

 Ricky Nelson covered Perkins's "Boppin' the Blues" and "Your True Love" on his 1957 debut album, Ricky.

-Many of the Beatles' live shows had rock 'n' roll covers of Carl Perkins's songs such as "Everybody's Trying To Be My Baby", "Matchbox" and "Honey Don't".
+The Beatles' live shows included rock 'n' roll covers of Carl Perkins's songs such as "Matchbox", "Everybody's Trying To Be My Baby", and "Honey Don't".
+Recordings of the latter two were included on their 1964 album Beatles for Sale.

 Drive-By Truckers, on their album The Dirty South, recorded a song about him, "Carl Perkins' Cadillac".

 The Carl Perkins Arena in Jackson, Tennessee, is named in his honor.

 George Thorogood and the Destroyers covered "Dixie Fried" on their 1985 album Maverick.
 The Kentucky Headhunters also covered the song, as did Keith de Groot on his 1968 album No Introduction Necessary with Jimmy Page on lead guitar and John Paul Jones on bass.

-Johnny "Kid Memphis" Holiday portrayed Perkins by in the 2005 Johnny Cash biopic Walk the Line.
+Johnny "Kid Memphis" Holiday portrayed Perkins in the 2005 Johnny Cash biopic Walk the Line.

 Perkins was honored with the Lifetime Achievement award during the Tennessee Music Awards event in 2018 at the University of Memphis Lambuth in Jackson, Tennessee.

-The bridge connecting South Portsmouth, Kentucky to West Portsmouth, Ohio is named after Perkins.